The Monadic Grzegorczyk Logic: Introduction

 The construction we propose here is a further refinement of the one in \cite{GBm}.
-It is realized by strengthening the notion of a maximal point.
-The existence of strongly maximal points can be ensured by a modification of the Fine-Esakia principle for \textbf{Grz} (see \Cref{smax}).
-Our technique can be specialized to prove the fmp for both $\textbf{M}^+\textbf{Grz}$ and $\textbf{MGL}$.
+The key new notion is that of a strongly maximal point (see \Cref{strongly_maximal}), the existence of which is ensured by sharpening the well-known Fine-Esakia principle for \textbf{Grz} (see \Cref{fe_principle,smax}).
+We show that our technique specializes to yield the fmp for both $\textbf{M}^+\textbf{Grz}$ and $\textbf{MGL}$.
 The details are outlined in \Cref{conclusion}, together with further examples, which suggest that an appropriate modification of the construction could be used for a variety of other cases as well.

-The paper is organized as follows.
+We conclude the introduction by a brief discussion of the organization of the paper.
+We assume familiarity with modal logic (see, e.g., \cite{CZ}), topology (see, e.g., \cite{engelking}), and category theory (see, e.g., \cite{maclane}).
 In \Cref{predicate}, we provide a brief introduction to predicate modal logics (pm-logics for short), and in \Cref{monadic} to monadic modal logics (mm-logics for short).
 We also introduce the appropriate semantics for each: Kripke bundles for pm-logics and monadic Kripke frames for mm-logics.
 In \Cref{fnb}, we prove that there is an equivalence between the categories of Kripke bundles and monadic Kripke frames.
 In \Cref{correspondence}, we develop a criterion for establishing whether a given mm-logic is the monadic fragment of a given pm-logic.
 In \Cref{MGrz}, we concentrate on \textbf{MGrz}, and provide an overview of its algebraic and descriptive frame semantics.
 The novelty of this section is in the introduction of strongly maximal points.
 These points are the crucial ingredients of our selection method, which is developed in \Cref{construction} to prove the fmp for \textbf{MGrz}.
 Finally, in \Cref{conclusion}, we provide concluding remarks, as well as further observations and open questions.